 May 20, 2015 - The DEA announces that it has arrested 280 people, including 22 doctors and pharmacists, after a 15-month sting operation centered on health care providers who dispense large amounts of opioids.
 The sting, dubbed Operation Pilluted, is the largest prescription drug bust in the history of the DEA.

 March 18, 2016 - The CDC publishes guidelines for prescribing opioids for patients with chronic pain.
 Recommendations include prescribing over-the-counter pain relievers like acetaminophen and ibuprofen in lieu of opioids.
 Doctors are encouraged to promote exercise and behavioral treatments to help patients cope with pain.

 March 29, 2017 - President Donald Trump signs an executive order calling for the establishment of the President's Commission on Combating Drug Addiction and the Opioid Crisis.
 New Jersey Governor Chris Christie is selected as the chairman of the group, with Trump's son-in-law, Jared Kushner, as an adviser.

-July 31, 2017 - After a delay, the White House panel examining the nation's opioid epidemic releases its interim report, asking President Trump to declare a national public health emergency to combat the ongoing crisis
+July 31, 2017 - After a delay, the White House panel examining the nation's opioid epidemic releases its interim report, asking rump to declare a national public health emergency to combat the ongoing crisis